mdewey/java/README.md

   - POST
   - PUT
   - DELETE

+### BONUS: Working with Databases

+- What is SQL
+  - Postgres
 - Talk to a database
-  - Postgres
   - ORM (Hiberate)
+  - No O

 ### Further topics